 Detailed descriptions make it easier for all team members to understand the context of specific requirements

-- Requirement Coverage shows if Requirements are well covered by Test Cases, Test Plans, Test Executions, Test Case Executions and Defects.
-We can filter displayed elements by Project, Issue type, Fix version, Component, RTM Environment and Assignee, or choose only covered or uncovered ones.
-It’s also possible to select the fields to be included into the report on the Configuration Issue Card after clicking the Preferences icon.
+- Requirement Coverage shows if Requirements are well covered by Test Cases, Test Plans, Test Executions, Test Case Executions, and Defects.
+We can filter displayed elements by Project, Issue type, Fix version, Component, RTM Environment, and Assignee, or choose only covered or uncovered ones.
+It’s also possible to select the fields to be included in the report on the Configuration Issue Card after clicking the Preferences icon.

-Requirements Coverage report allows to make sure if all requirements are covered by other test objects
+Requirements Coverage report allows making sure if all requirements are covered by other test objects